 Prickly heat is a rash on the skin that stings or “prickles” and is sometimes called miliaria or heat rash.
 It is typically caused by clogged sweat ducts in hot weather, which means sweat can’t leave the skin and evaporate (this is what it is designed to do as a way of cooling the body) and instead stays trapped in the body causing itching and irritation.
 Farber suggests that you make sure that your clothes are light and breathable, and if possible, stay inside during the hours of peak heat.
 If you do get prickly heat, make sure to change out of sweaty or wet clothes, which can aggravate the rash.
 Farber says oatmeal baths can also help.

-Using portable fans (anyone remember the great Squeeze Breeze phase of 1995 or was that solely restricted to my local day camp?) and staying in a cool environment “can hasten the resolution [of folliculitis] and prevent breakouts.”
+Using portable fans (anyone remembers the great Squeeze Breeze phase of 1995 or was that solely restricted to my local day camp?) and staying in a cool environment “can hasten the resolution [of folliculitis] and prevent breakouts.”

 Summer Skin Issue: Sun-Induced Rashes

-Phytophotodermatitis is a rash that occurs from sun exposure after a person has contact with certain plants (or essential oils) including lime, figs, and fragrances.
+Phytophotodermatitis is a rash that occurs from sun exposure after a person has to contact with certain plants (or essential oils) including lime, figs and fragrances.
 It is caused by exposure to furocoumarins, which are chemicals found on plant surfaces that when activated by UV rays can cause a reaction.
 Bergamot and citrus essential oils may also induce a photosensitive reaction, which explains why I burned in the sun after taking a bath with grapefruit oil in it.
 Of phytophotodermatitis Farber says, “It clinically can look like a sunburn and when deeper there are blisters.
 Anyone who is exposed to a predisposing chemical in sunlight typically will experience this rash.
-It can be prevented by avoiding common causes, like limes, while exposed to sun.”
+It can be prevented by avoiding common causes, like limes, while exposed to the sun.”